 Want More Speed?
-Stop Running So Fast — Fix the Portfolio First
+Stop Running So Fast and Fix the Portfolio First

-This article draws on a Project Management Mythbusters session with Al Zeitoun, exploring why pressure for speed so often leads to slower, lower-quality outcomes.
+This article draws on a Project Management Mythbusters session with Al Zeitoun, looking at why pressure for speed so often produces the opposite result: slower delivery and poorer outcomes.

 You can watch the full session below, or continue reading for the key insights.